 Can I get pregnant from masturbation with another, anal sex, or dry humping?

 In these types of situations, what matters is if there was semen involved and if it touched your vagina.
 Even if there is no penetration involved in the sex, if semen comes in contact with your vagina on fingers or any other object, pregnancy can occur.
-The chances in this case, are again, drastically decreased, if clothing was involved the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
+The chances, in this case, are, again, drastically decreased.
+If clothing was involved, the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
 If there was no semen or precum, there is no chance of pregnancy.

-We had sex in water, am I pregnant?
+We had sex in water.
+Am I pregnant?

 Sperm is destroyed rather quickly in water due to osmotic shock, so unless the ejaculation occurred within your body, chances are very slim you are pregnant.
-If the semen was inside of you, the sex being within water will have no effect on your chances of getting pregnant.
+If the semen was inside of you, the sex being within water would have no effect on your chances of getting pregnant.

-After you take all of the above into consideration, you should be able to calculate your own chances of getting pregnant– or being pregnant for that matter– to answer the question, ‘am I pregnant?”
+After you take all of the above into consideration, you should be able to calculate your own chances of getting pregnant—or being pregnant for that matter—to answer the question, “am I pregnant?”
 However, we’ve also created this convenient chances of pregnancy quiz to help you out.
-We’re fine tuning this still, so if your situation isn’t covered or you have any suggestions, comments, or tips, feel free to drop us a comment.
+We’re fine-tuning this still, so if your situation isn’t covered or you have any suggestions, comments, or tips, feel free to drop us a comment.
 We love hearing from our readers!

 Am I Pregnant Quiz

-Still have questions about your chances of getting pregnant?
+Have questions about your chances of getting pregnant?
 Still asking, “am I pregnant?”
 Drop me a comment or read in-depth about pregnancy probability statistics.
 Coming up next, when should you take a pregnancy test?